teociaps/SwaggerUI.Themes/README.md

 ___* Still available but it won't receive any update.
 Upgrade your .NET version!___

+## Getting Started

-## Swashbuckle.AspNetCore.SwaggerUI
+### Swashbuckle.AspNetCore.SwaggerUI
-Customize the Swashbuckle API documentation UI by using **AspNetCore.SwaggerUI.Themes** in your ASP.NET Core project:
+Customize your Swashbuckle API documentation UI by using **AspNetCore.SwaggerUI.Themes** in ASP.NET Core:

 1. Install the package using .NET CLI or NuGet Package Manager: